MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 Get started with the PlayFab Client library for C#.
 Follow steps to install the package and try out example code for a basic task.

 This quickstart helps you make your first PlayFab API call in the using the Client library for C#.
-Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 [API reference documentation](../../api-references/index.md)